Gary Moore: Solo career

 In 1990, Moore released the album Still Got the Blues, a return to his blues roots and collaborating with Albert King, Albert Collins and George Harrison.
 The idea for the record came up during the supporting tour for After the War–Moore often played the blues by himself in the dressing room and one night Bob Daisley jokingly suggested that he do a whole blues album.
 The change in musical style was also underlined by a change in Moore's wardrobe.
 He sported a smart blue suit for videos and live performances instead of being "all dolled up like some guy in Def Leppard".
-Being a conscious decision by Moore to attract new listeners he informed his old audience that "this was something new".
+This was a conscious decision by Moore to attract new listeners, and he informed his old audience that "this was something new".
 In the end, Still Got the Blues became the most successful album of Moore's career, selling over three million copies worldwide.
 The album's title track also became the only single of his solo career to chart on the Billboard Hot 100; it reached number 97 in February 1991.
 For the album's supporting tour, Moore assembled a new backing band dubbed The Midnight Blues Band; it featured Andy Pyle, Graham Walker and Don Airey as well as a horn section.

 Still Got the Blues was followed by 1992's After Hours, which went platinum in Sweden and gold in the UK.
 The record also became Moore's highest-charting album in the UK where it reached number four.
 In 1995, Moore released Blues for Greeny, a tribute album to his friend and mentor Peter Green.
 After experimenting with electronic music on Dark Days in Paradise (1997) and A Different Beat (1999), Moore once again returned to his blues roots with 2001's Back to the Blues.
 Power of the Blues (2004) followed, in addition to Old New Ballads Blues (2006), Close as You Get (2007) and finally Bad for You Baby (2008).
 Prior to his death, he was working on a new Celtic rock album which was left unfinished.
 Some of the songs later appeared on the live album Live at Montreux 2010.
 Additional unreleased recordings of Moore's were released on the album How Blue Can You Get in 2021.